djc/askama/README.md

 * Only a small number of built-in template filters have been implemented
 * User-defined template filters are not supported yet
 * Debugging template problems can be tricky

-All feedback welcome.
-Feel free to file bugs, requests for documentation and any other feedback to the [issue tracker][issues] or [tweet me][twitter].
-Many thanks to [David Tolnay][dtolnay] for his support in improving Askama.

 [docs]: https://docs.rs/askama
 [mitsuhiko]: http://lucumr.pocoo.org/